 Clean Up Your Data

 The transition to a new cloud-based ERP is the best time to review existing data and clean it up if necessary.
-For example, an organization may review its vendor data and notice that it is filled with duplicates.
-Taking a hard look at existing data, filling in any gaps to critical information, and in some cases deleting superfluous records all go a long way to ensuring the move to the new ERP stays on track and ends with a fresh database that the organization can be confident in.
+For example, an organisation may review its vendor data and notice that it is filled with duplicates.
+Taking a hard look at existing data, filling in any gaps to critical information, and in some cases deleting superfluous records all go a long way to ensuring the move to the new ERP stays on track and ends with a fresh database that the organisation can be confident in.
 It will also make the process of pulling reports in the new ERP significantly simpler.

 Look Beyond Your ERP System

 The best piece of advice for an organisation looking to modernise with a cloud-based ERP is not to limit the scope to just technology.
 Frequently we find that the organisations that embrace total organisational change are the ones that benefit from the modernisation process sooner and to a greater degree.
 This means evaluating existing workflows and business processes, understanding how the new ERP system can improve upon them, and executing these changes throughout the organisation.
 This means that staff needs to understand what is changing, buy into these changes, and train accordingly.

 Organisations need to need to have a clear view of what they are looking to achieve with their modernisation efforts, determine how a cloud-based ERP can help achieve these goals, and then determine how to align internal workflows with the new solution.
 When both the human and technological elements work together, organisations see a far greater return on investment.